 A bookworm as I am, I wanted to see the Cuypers Library before leaving Amsterdam for Ireland.
 A visit to the Rijksmuseum wasn’t on my itinerary.
-Yet since the library is located inside the famous art museum, I had no other choice but get a ticket to the Rijksmuseum.
+Yet since the library is located inside the famous art museum, I had no other choice but to get a ticket to the Rijksmuseum.

-Last updated: February 16, 2024
+Last updated: May 8, 2024

 6 Reasons Why You Should Visit Rijksmuseum in Amsterdam